Matthew Rhys

 In film, Rhys appeared as Dylan Thomas in The Edge of Love (2008) and as Daniel Ellsberg in The Post (2017) and starred as a cynical journalist in A Beautiful Day in the Neighborhood (2019).
-Since 2020, he has played the titular role in the HBO period series Perry Mason, for which he received his third Golden Globe nomination.
-Since 2020, he has voiced Emperor Belos in the animated series The Owl House.
+He has also voiced several characters in animated series, including Emperor Belos in The Owl House (2020–2023).

-Early life
+Early life and education

-Rhys was born in Cardiff, Wales, on 8 November 1974 (some sources say 4 November).
+Matthew Rhys Evans was born in Cardiff, Wales, on 8 November 1974.
 His first language is Welsh.

 He grew up in Cardiff and attended Welsh-medium schools, Ysgol Gynradd Gymraeg Melin Gruffydd (in Whitchurch, Cardiff) and Ysgol Gyfun Gymraeg Glantaf (in Llandaff North, Cardiff).
 In 1993, he was awarded the Patricia Rothermere Scholarship.

 At age 17, after playing Elvis Presley in a school musical, he applied to and was accepted at the Royal Academy of Dramatic Art (RADA) in London.
 During Rhys's time at RADA, he appeared in the BBC police series Backup and in House of America.
 He returned to Cardiff to act in his own language in the Welsh film Bydd yn Wrol (Be Brave), for which he won Best Actor at the BAFTA Cymru (Welsh BAFTAs).

 Career

 In January 1998, Rhys went to New Zealand to star in Greenstone, a colonial costume drama for television.
 He then landed a role in Titus, Julie Taymor's adaptation of Titus Andronicus, starring Anthony Hopkins and Jessica Lange.
-Next he played Ray in Peter Hewitt's film comedy, Whatever Happened to Harold Smith?
+Next he played Ray in Peter Hewitt's comedy film Whatever Happened to Harold Smith?
 After returning to Wales, he did two consecutive films with Jonathan Pryce: The Testimony of Taliesin Jones, a film about a dysfunctional single-parent family in which he played the elder son, and Sara Sugarman's comedy Very Annie Mary, in which he played the role of Nob.
 Rhys would later reunite with Very Annie Mary star Rachel Griffiths on Brothers & Sisters.

 In 2000, Rhys played the lead role in Metropolis, a drama series for Granada TV about the lives of six twenty-somethings living in London.
 Next he starred in Peaches, the film of the play written and directed by Nick Grosso.
 Rhys starred as Benjamin in the 2000 world premiere of the stage adaptation of The Graduate, alongside Kathleen Turner at the Gielgud Theatre in London's West End.

-Rhys travelled to Ireland to star in the 18th-century swashbuckling adventure, The Abduction Club.
-He played the lead role of Darren Daniels in Tabloid, and then returned to New Zealand to shoot the epic drama The Lost World for the BBC.
+Rhys travelled to Ireland to star in the 18th-century swashbuckling adventure The Abduction Club.
+He played the lead role of Darren Daniels in Tabloid and then returned to New Zealand to shoot the epic drama The Lost World for the BBC.
 His other film credits include the independent horror film Deathwatch in Prague and Fakers, a comic crime caper.